Thirumamagal-rpx/Pramati/Training/salesforce.md

 Can add functionality easily and efficiently.

 Sandboxes:
 Sandboxes are copies of your organization in a separate environment.
-Theyíre used for development and testing.
+They‚Äôre used for development and testing.

 Installing Apps: